Even before laparoscopic surgery took off around 1990, several companies, backed by U.S. defense grants, were at work on robotic surgical systems.

 But rather than stop there, Intuitive has pushed for the da Vinci to be used for thyroid removal.
-Although thyroidectomy is generally done with an open incision, the robotic procedure took significantly longer and didn’t give better results, Genden added.
+Although a thyroidectomy is generally done with an open incision, the robotic procedure took significantly longer and didn’t give better results, Genden added.

-“It highlights another problem in our system, which is oftentimes nobody’s happy confining something to a fairly narrow corridor.
+“It highlights another problem in our system, which oftentimes nobody’s happy confining something to a fairly narrow corridor.
 They want to make as much money as they can off of it,” he said.
 “We see this with drugs, we see this with devices, that if it works for A, B, and C, let’s try it for D.”

 Da Vinci is both a cause and a symptom of a U.S. healthcare system that costs far more than comparable systems in other countries without offering better results.

-As robotic surgery has become the most common way to do prostatectomies, the number of these surgeries has risen against a backdrop of medical guidance that increasingly identifies the best way to treat prostate cancer as “watch and wait.”
+As robotic-assisted surgery has become the most common way to do prostatectomies, the number of these surgeries has risen against a backdrop of medical guidance that increasingly identifies the best way to treat prostate cancer as “watch and wait.”

 Dr. Quoc-Dien Trinh, a Harvard urologist who uses the da Vinci, was reluctant to conclude that people who don’t need surgery are getting surgery.
-But the data nevertheless points in that direction.
+But the data points in that direction.